 So how long until commercialized space travel becomes a commonplace reality?
 Maybe not as long as some might think….

-So what’s next for the “final frontier of the economy.”
+So what’s next for the “final frontier of the economy?”

 Perhaps over time, a moon colony could, just maybe, even evolve into a new species of humanoid altogether.
-This effect could realistically occur in the future, due to the differences in gravity and available resources, over future centuries.
-Would a lifetime on the moon’s ecosystem, cause the human race itself to evolve over generations, as an unforeseen offshoot of future space colonies?
+This effect could realistically occur in the near future.
+This is due to the differences in gravity and available resources, on the lunar surface.
+So, would a lifetime on the moon’s ecosystem, cause the human race itself to evolve over generations?
+This could also become a seemingly unforeseen offshoot of future space colonies.

 The possibilities of commercialized space travel are endless and as 2015 comes to a close, the future looks that much more amazing.